Yaqob Abuna

 Mar Yaqob Abuna was one of the metropolitans of the Church of Malabar of the Saint Thomas Christians.
-In 1503, Mar Eliya V, the Catholicos Patriarch of the Church of the East consecrated three Bishops from the Monastery of Saint Eugene: Rabban David as Mar Yaballaha, Rabban George as Mar Denha, Rabban Masud as Mar Yaqob.
-The Patriarch sent these three new Bishops together with Mar Thomas to the lands of the Indians, and to the islands of the seas, which are within Dabag, and to Sin and Masin- Java, China and Maha china- Great China.
+In 1503, Mar Eliya V, the Catholicos Patriarch of the Church of the East consecrated three bishops from the monastery of Saint Eugene: Rabban David as Mar Yaballaha, Rabban George as Mar Denha, Rabban Masud as Mar Yaqob.
+The Patriarch sent these new bishops, together with Mar Thomas, to the lands of the Indians, and to the islands of the seas, which are within Dabag, and to Sin and Masin- Java, China and Maha china- Great China.

 Introduction

 Appointment of bishops for India, 1490–1503

 At the end of the fifteenth century the Church of the East responded to a request by the Saint Thomas Christians for bishops to be sent out to them.
 In 1490, two Christians from Malabar arrived in Gazarta to petition the East Syrian patriarch to consecrate a bishop for their church.
 Two monks of the monastery of Mar Awgin were consecrated bishops and were sent to India.
 Some researchers have suggested that these events did not take place around 1490, but few years later, around 1499-1500.
 The patriarch Eliya V (1503–04) consecrated three more bishops for India in April 1503.
 These bishops sent a report to the patriarch from India in 1504, describing the condition of the church in Malabar and reporting the recent arrival of the Portuguese.
 Eliya had already died by the time this letter arrived in Mesopotamia, and it was received by his successor, DIN VI (1504–38).